Visions and values statement

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Behaviour around the school promotes respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
+Our House Captains are chosen from Year 6 to be role models and ambassadors for the school.

 Tolerance of those of Different Faiths and Beliefs: